 After it’s all connected, I enjoyed long hours of impressive audio in pampered comfort.
 The Astro A50 are just slightly more comfortable than the standard and wired A40 setup.
 That’s something to brag about.
 The ear cushions provide sufficient and comfortable padding.
 The headband is fitted with plenty of padding as well and it all is devoid of unnecessary heft or constriction.
 The wireless functionality offers even more comfort by way freedom of movement and range of motion.

-I ran these puppies through several of the best games on console or PC.
+Astro gaming headsets are popularly praised for sound quality, and the A50 may just be the best.
+I ran these puppies through several of the best games on console or PC, to test for sound quality.
 If you didn’t think DayZ Mod could get any creepier, you were “dead” wrong.
 The clarity and balance in low to high sounds is staggering.
 I could hear zombies shuffling through the grass even at night in pouring rain…ATVs and helis off in the distance… it’s a real survival asset.
 Borderlands 2 comes to life in the best ways it can: gun battles!
 They offer up new sounds that went previously unheard.
 This was the case for Battlefield 3, Deadlight, Dishonored, Planetside 2 (beta), Hawken (beta).
 While, The Witcher 2: Assassin of Kings Enhanced Edition, didn’t provide new audibility, it sang like it had never before with A50.
 To boot…?
 I was complimented several times on the voice chat clarity.

 Draping your ears is these new unanchored cans, is the best thing a multiplatform gamer could do for themselves.
 Yet beware; these are not your highest grade cans for music lovers.
 I have no complaints for what’s on offer here, but expect stellar gaming audio.
 Music lovers will have to settle for “great”.
 Poor you!
 You also get four equalizer presets to choose from.
 These are a big help as well, for some are clearly more suited for music, movies or games.
 Play with them and see which you like for what you do.